A completion theorem for fusion systems: The completion theorem

 and therefore $f^*$ is a homomorphism of $R(\Ff)$-modules.
 So we can regard $R$ as a contravariant functor $\Or(\Ff^c) \to R(\Ff)-\Mod$ and $C^*(\Or(\Ff^c);R)$ as a complex of $R(\Ff)$-modules.
 Completion with respect to the ideal $I(\Ff)$ is an additive functor, so we have an isomorphism of complexes

 where $R^{\wedge}_{I_{\Ff}} \colon \Or(\Ff^c) \to \Ab$ is the contravariant functor that sends $P$ to $R(P)^{\wedge}_{I_{\Ff}}$.

-The homomorphism $\alpha_P$ induces an isomorphism $R(P) ^{\wedge}_{I(P)} \to K^*(BP)$ by Atiyah's completion theorem and the $I(P)$-adic topology coincides with the $I(\Ff)$-adic topology by Corollary \ref{TopologiesCoincide}.
+The homomorphism $\alpha_P$ induces an isomorphism $R(P) ^{\wedge}_{I(P)} \to K^*(BP)$ by Atiyah's completion theorem and the $I(P)$-adic topology coincides with the $I(\Ff)$-adic topo-logy by Corollary \ref{TopologiesCoincide}.
 Therefore the chain map $\alpha_*$ induces an isomorphism of chain complexes.

-On the other hand, since $R(\Ff)$ is a Noetherian ring, completion of finitely generated $R(\Ff)$-modules with respect to the ideal $I(\Ff)$ is exact.
+On the other hand, since $R(\Ff)$ is a Noetherian ring, completion of finitely ge-nerated $R(\Ff)$-modules with respect to the ideal $I(\Ff)$ is exact.
 Therefore we obtain an isomorphism of abelian groups

 where the first isomorphism holds by Theorem 4.2 in \cite{CCM}.
 This isomorphism is induced by restriction to $K(BS)$ and so the isomorphism from $R(\Ff) ^{\wedge}_{I_{\Ff}}$ to $K(|\Ll| \pcom)$ is induced by the restriction of the ring isomorphism $R(S)^{\wedge}_{I_{\Ff}} \to K(BS)$ to $R(\Ff) ^{\wedge}_{I_{\Ff}}$.
 This shows that in fact it is a ring isomorphism. \end{proof}